neuromore/Doc/neuromoreStudio/Nodes.md

 | Result when True | The value returned when the expression is true.
 Possible values are in the range *1.00* .. *1.00*.The default value is *1.00*. |
 | False Return Mode | What to return when the result is false.
 Possible values are: *Return False Value*,*Return X*,*Return Y*.
 The default value is *Return False Value*. |
 | Result when False | The value returned when the expression is false.
 Possible values are in the range *0.00* .. *0.00*.The default value is *0.00*. |
-The value returned when the expression is false.
-Possible values are in the range *0.00* .. *0.00*.The default value is *0.00*.

 ## Logic
 ![Logic Node Icon](../neuromoreStudio/Images/Nodes/Icons/73b7ecb2-bb6b-11e4-8dfc-aa07a5b093db.png)